Trotta skips Bellone’s state of the county

 Legis.
 Robert Trotta skips Steve Bellone’s state of the county

 Trotta, a Republican, cited a county law calling for delivery of the speech at a regular legislative meeting.
-Bellone spoke at Newfield High.
+Bellone spoke at Newfield High School.

 Republican Suffolk Legis.
 Robert Trotta was missing in action from Suffolk County Executive Steve Bellone’s state of the county message last Thursday night.

-Jason Elan, Bellone’s spokesman, said, “It’s a shame this part-time legislator was a no show to an event pertinent to his official role.”
+Two other Republican lawmakers — Tom Cilmi, the GOP caucus leader, and Steve Flotteron — also missed Bellone’s speech at Newfield High School, but for personal reasons: Both were celebrating anniversaries with their wives.
+Cilmi, however, taped a GOP response to Bellone’s message earlier in the day.
+Democratic Legis.
+Monica Martinez was absent because she was hosting her annual women’s conference.

-Another Republican, Steve Flotteron, missed Bellone’s speech at Newfield High School because he was celebrating his 25th anniversary with his wife.
+Jason Elan, Bellone’s spokesman, said he was willing to give Cilmi, Flotteron and Martinez a pass because of their prior commitments, but he chided Trotta.
+“It’s a shame this part-time legislator was a no-show to an event pertinent to his official role,” he said.

 Comments